Raihan4520/Web-Tech/README.md

 - **Bootstrap**: For responsive design and rapid UI development.
 - **jQuery**: For simplifying JavaScript operations.
 - **AJAX**: For asynchronous requests and dynamic updates without page reloads.
+- **Media Queries**: For responsive design, adapting layouts to desktop and mobile screens.

 ## Repository Structure